rsdoiel/antenna/archives/2024/journalism_2024.42.md

 date: 2024-10-17, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct 17 at 11:45 p.m.</em>
 The University Professional and Technical Employees-Communications Workers of America 9119 will conduct a strike authorization vote Oct.
-21 in response to alleged unfair labor practices by the UC.

 <br>